unicornpkg/unicornpkg.madefor.cc/specification/package-tables.md

 A description of the contents of the package table.
 Can be single-line or multiline.

+### `dirs`

+An ordered table that contains a list of folders to create.
+They are removed when the package is uninstalled, but only if the folder is empty.

 ### `maintainer`

 The name or pseudonym of the maintainer of the package table.